newrelic/newrelic-telemetry-sdk-go/README.md

 Package
 [telemetry](https://godoc.org/github.com/newrelic/newrelic-telemetry-sdk-go/telemetry)
-provides basic interaction with the New Relic Metrics and Spans HTTP APIs, automatic harvesting on a given schedule, and handling of errors from the API response.
+provides basic interaction with the New Relic Metric and Span HTTP APIs, automatic harvesting on a given schedule, and handling of errors from the API response.
 It also provides the ability to aggregate individual data points into metrics.